Program at a glance

 English Language Competency Requirements:

-- Canadian Language Benchmark Placement Test (CLB PT) (within one year)
+• Canadian Language Benchmark Placement Test (CLB PT) (testing within the last year):

-- International English Language Testing System (IELTS): Academic or General (within two years)
+• International English Language Testing System (IELTS): Academic or General (testing within the last two years):

-- Test of English as a Foreign Language (TOEFL) (within two years)
+• Test of English as a Foreign Language (TOEFL) (testing within the last two years):

 English Proficiency Self-Declaration: